-- The Employer reserves the right to call for an examination of an employee by an independent physician or specialist.
-If such procedure is considered advisable the Employer shall give notice to the Union and discuss their rationale prior to notifying the employee. - 18.6 If any employee has met with an accident under circumstances entitling them to recover damages from a third party responsible, the Employer, at its discretion, instead of paying benefits under this Article, may make advances of loans to such employee to be repaid out of the amounts, if any, recovered by such employee from such third party by way of damage for lost time owing to said accident or otherwise. - An employee having commenced employment prior to June 19, 2013 and who is credited with unexpended sick leave shall, upon superannuation or termination of employment, receive a gratuity (not exceeding four (4) months' salary) in lieu of one-third (1/3) of the unexpended sick leave accumulated from date of employment to date of superannuation or termination of employment.
-Payment will be calculated on salary being paid at date of superannuation or termination of employment. - The Employer and the Union will work together to re-employ any employee who is unable to return to their normal duties as a result of an injury or illness where such is not covered by Article 21.2.
+- If any employee has met with an accident under circumstances entitling them to recover damages from a third party responsible, the Employer, at its discretion, instead of paying benefits under this Article, may make advances of loans to such employee to be repaid out of the amounts, if any, recovered by such employee from such third party by way of damage for lost time owing to said accident or otherwise. - An employee having commenced employment prior to June 19, 2013 and who is credited with unexpended sick leave shall, upon superannuation or termination of employment, receive a gratuity (not exceeding four (4) months' salary) in lieu of one-third (1/3) of the unexpended sick leave accumulated from date of employment to date of superannuation or termination of employment.
+Payment will be calculated on salary being paid at date of superannuation or termination of employment.

+- 18.8 The Employer and the Union will work together to re-employ any employee who is unable to return to their normal duties as a result of an injury or illness where such is not covered by Article 21.2.
 In such circumstances, the Employer and the Union may agree to waive the provisions of Articles pertaining to vacancies, promotions, lay-offs and classifications. - An employee who is obliged to terminate their employment due to illness or disability and is not eligible for a pension under the Pension Plan for Employees of Saskatchewan Workers' Compensation Board, shall be entitled to receive a gratuity based upon their unexpended accumulated sick leave from their date of employment to the date of their separation from the service, subject to negotiation. - If an employee dies after having been at least two (2) years in the service of the Employer and if, upon their death no pension under, the Pension Plan for Employees of Saskatchewan Workers' Compensation Board, or compensation under the Workers' Compensation Act, is payable to their dependent spouse or children, an amount equal to two (2) months' salary shall be paid to their dependent spouse or such other dependents as the Employer may determine.
 This payment shall be in addition to any gratuity provided for in Article 18.7.
-Should there be some difficulty in making such determinations, then these monies shall be paid to the employee's estate. - 18.10 In the event of the death of an employee when a pension is payable, any amounts normally due the employee under the provisions of Article 18.7, shall be paid to their dependents as may be determined by the Employer.

-Should there be some difficulty in making such determinations, then these monies shall be paid to the employee's estate.

-Holidays designated in Article 20 occurring during the period when an employee is on sick leave shall not be charged against the employee's sick leave credits.
+Should there be some difficulty in making such determinations, then these monies shall be paid to the employee's estate. - In the event of the death of an employee when a pension is payable, any amounts normally due the employee under the provisions of Article 18.7, shall be paid to their dependents as may be determined by the Employer.
+Should there be some difficulty in making such determinations, then these monies shall be paid to the employee's estate. - Holidays designated in Article 20 occurring during the period when an employee is on sick leave shall not be charged against the employee's sick leave credits.